brianmoquin/shell-history/README.md

 INSTALLATION

-1. Copy the .bash-capture script to your home directory.
+1. Copy the .bash.capture script to your home directory.

 2. Copy the empty .command.log file to your home directory.

-3. Add a "source bash-capture" line to the bottom of your .profile or .bashrc file.
+3. Add a "source bash.capture" line to the bottom of your .profile or .bashrc file.